Masterpiece Stories

 Queen Mother Idia of Benin wears a crown of eleven small bearded faces (ten surviving) adorning her head.
 The small faces are inlaid with copper alloy which would have originally reflected warm reddish hues in their eyes and helmets.
 These stylized faces are symbols of the Portuguese traders and sailors that regularly visited the Kingdom of Benin.
 Their inclusion symbolizes the international trade and diplomatic relations that both Iy’oba Idia and Oba Esigie enjoyed with Portugal.
 These visiting Europeans were the African kingdom’s trading partners and political allies.

-Queen Mother Idia of Benin, 16th century, British Museum, London, UK.
+Queen Mother Idia of Benin: 16th century, British Museum, London, UK.
 Enlarged Detail.
 Portuguese Faces.

 Afro-Textured Hair

-Queen Mother Idia of Benin, 16th century, British Museum, London, UK.
+Queen Mother Idia of Benin: 16th century, British Museum, London, UK.
 Enlarged Detail.
 Afro-Textured Hair.

 Scarification

 Below the patterned hair are two strong incisions inlaid with iron.
 They frame the four scar marks above each of the eyes.
 In 16th century Benin, as in many modern cultures today, scarification is socially accepted and valued.
 Similarly to tattoos, they are valued by many as permanent body art enhancing its wearer.
-However, unlike tattoos, scarification in 16th-century Benin was only allowed to warriors because it symbolized bravery and strength.
+However, unlike tattoos, scarification in 16th-century Benin was only allowed for warriors because it symbolized bravery and strength.
 Therefore, the scarification of Queen Mother Idia of Benin not only adds interest to her face, but it also declares her military experience and inner character.

-Queen Mother Idia of Benin, 16th century, British Museum, London, UK.
+Queen Mother Idia of Benin: 16th century, British Museum, London, UK.
 Enlarged Detail.
 Scarification.

 Inlaid Eyes